“… a compellingly readable and thought-provoking collection.” – Kerryn Goldsworthy, The Age/Sydney Morning Herald. Read the review here.

 Listen to Flame Tip author Karenlee Thompson on ABC radio here

-February 2017 will mark the 50th anniversary of the Tasmanian Black Tuesday bush fires.
+February 2017 marked the 50th anniversary of the Tasmanian Black Tuesday bush fires.
 Flame Tip will resonate with Australians, fire being elemental in our consciousness, and with Tasmanians in particular who may recognise themselves and their surroundings within the lines of fiction.

 Flame Tip is a slim collection of short fictions that explore different realities and perceptions arising from the Tasmanian bushfires.
 The pieces in this collection are as diverse in subject matter (infidelity, love, suicide) as they are in length.
 Despite the horror of one day of infernal terror, these stories reveal nuances of character and place through resilience, empathy, honesty and humour.